!Header Content 1

 Training

 The Catahoula is very intelligent, but he must be taught how to be a ‘good boy.’
 Training should start the day you bring your puppy home.
 Be firm and consistent, and focus on positive reinforcement.
+Since February is a great time to start.
+Learn more about effective training techniques by reading our article on “February Is Dog Training Education Month.”

 Personality